 Also, every mission requires a different number of players to go on.
 Do you select your fellow spies to go on a mission and guarantee failure, or will that give your roles out too easily?
-Maybe you want to go on the mission and succeed it, just to throw other players off your lead?
+Maybe you want to go on a mission and succeed in it, just to throw other players off your lead?
 Or will they see through that?

 There are endless opportunities on how to approach The Resistance – and no two games will ever be the same.
 Even if you play against the same people, you will always learn something new and adapt, trying to use new tricks.

 Playing time: 10 minutes